Squidtito/GodotScratch-VM/README.md

     Custom blocks
     Support for round blocks
     Text in SVGs
+    If statements
+    Any kind of loop (except forever loops)
     (And a lot more, these are just some examples)

 Sorry if this README is awful, I don't know what I'm doing :D